 Preserve natural slopes to aid natural drainage.
 The least amount of excavation the better.
 Removing or importing soil (also known as cut and fill) adds to environmental emissions via the transporting of the soil.
 Furthermore, rearranging the landscape disturbs the flow of water being directed away from the home.
 This can adversely affect the original contours of the surrounding areas.

 Positioning the home on the lot

-It is safe to say that sustainable site planning and landscaping can take longer to develop than that of traditional site planning techniques and may involve onsite studies plus additional work performed by a range of experts.
-This will usually result in higher costs upfront, but this can surely result in long-term savings for the homeowner in operating costs of the land and home.
-The preservation of existing vegetation can cause delays and again, upfront costs because roads and other infrastructure need to be built around vegetation without causing damage; however, the benefits are great as native plants and trees can adapt quickly to the familiar environment and fair better at overcoming the stress of the site preparations.
+Sustainable site planning and landscaping can take longer to develop than traditional site planning techniques.
+In addition, it may involve onsite studies plus additional work performed by a range of experts.
+This result in higher costs upfront, but will provide long-term savings in operating costs of the land and home.
+The preservation of existing vegetation can cause delays also, Roads and other infrastructure need to be built around vegetation without causing damage.
+However, the benefits are great as native plants and trees can adapt quickly to the familiar environment and fair better at overcoming the stress of the site preparations.